-The best full tower case for flashy builds
+The best full-tower case

 The C700P, like the original Cosmos, is one of Cooler Master's largest enclosures and comes with an equally hefty price tag.
 The premium case maintains the same handlebar design of the original but adds a few modern touches that make it one of the most beautiful cases we've seen.

 A pair of understated RGB light bars system in the top and bottom of the case illuminates the exterior in a tasteful manner that doesn't distract from the overall aesthetic of the build.
 Another upgrade from the original is a new curved tempered glass panel that allows you to showcase a gorgeous interior.

 As expected from a premium case, the new Cooler Master Cosmos features support for the most high-end components, including E-ATX motherboards, multiple oversized graphics cards, and radiators up to 420mm in length.
 The only minor problem we found with the size and capabilities is the potential issues you might have routing accessory and power cables with specific motherboard tray configurations.
 It'd be great to see Cooler Master include some extensions for this.

 Initially known for their silent power supplies and fans, be quiet! entered the case market with a big splash and has done well in a short period since its first case launch in 2014.
 One of the company's newer cases, the Dark Base Pro 900, remains one of our highly recommended full towers thanks to its sleek design and enthusiast-friendly interior.